flo-kn/openshift-local-developer-env/README.md

 crc setup
 ```

-If not already login to your Readhat Developer Account and go to [download page](https://developers.redhat.com/register?intcmp=701f20000012ngPAAQ) and download another pull-secret
+If not already login to your Redhat Developer Account and go to [download page](https://developers.redhat.com/register?intcmp=701f20000012ngPAAQ) and download another pull-secret.
 ```
-export PATH_TO_PERSONAL_PULL_SECRET=~/Documents/secrets/pull-secret-2.txt
+export PATH_TO_PERSONAL_PULL_SECRET=~/path/to/pull-secret.txt
 ```
 _(Note: Change `~/Documents/secrets/pull-secret.txt` to wherever your stored yours)_